longndt/react-course/lesson3-api-data/example/readme.md

 This demo shows how to integrate a React frontend with a Node.js/Express backend and MongoDB database using **Axios** - the most popular HTTP client for React applications.

 **Learning Focus:**
+- TypeScript for type-safe backend development
 - Axios for HTTP requests
 - Error handling and loading states
 - CRUD operations (Create, Read, Update, Delete)
 - Professional API integration patterns
+- MVC architecture with TypeScript

 ## 📁 Project Structure

-This project is now organized into separate `client` and `server` folders:
+This project is now organized into separate `client` and `server` folders with full TypeScript support:

 ```
 example/